Wyatt Ray: New York Jets

-Tennessee Titans
+Tennessee Titans (first stint)

 Ray signed with the Tennessee Titans on August 13, 2020.
 He was waived during final roster cuts on September 5, 2020, and signed to the team's practice squad two days later.
 He was elevated to the active roster on November 7, December 12, and December 19 for the team's weeks 9, 14, and 15 games against the Chicago Bears, Jacksonville Jaguars, and Detroit Lions, and reverted to the practice squad after each game.
 He was signed to the active roster on December 24, 2020.
 In Week 16 against the Green Bay Packers on Sunday Night Football, Ray recorded his first career sack on Aaron Rodgers during the 40–14 loss.
 Ray finished the 2020 season with one tackle and one sack.

-He was released as apart of the final roster cuts on August 31, 2021.
+He was released as a part of the final roster cuts on August 31, 2021.

 Cincinnati Bengals

 On September 1, 2021, Ray was claimed off waivers by the Cincinnati Bengals.